ULL-ESIT-PL/babel-learning/doc/parser.md

 <!-- NOT WORKING: around commit d8bc310 Here is aChatGPT answer to the question [How can I convert a Babel.js AST to Estree format?](/doc/parser/babelAST2estree.md) -->

+### Producing a estree compatible AST with the babel parser

 This example shows how to produce a estree compatible AST using the babel parser using the plugin `estree`:

 `➜  babel-learning git:(main) ✗ cat src/parser/estree-example.js`